Archives Scrapbooks

 • Richard Cary Curtis, A.B., LL.B.

-• Appointed as Director of the Summer School for one year from September 1, 1930.
+• Philip Putnam Chase is appointed as the Director of the Summer School, effective from September 1, 1930.

-2. Trustees of the Museum of Fine Arts were appointed for a one-year term from January 15, 1931, with consent given by the Board of Overseers on January 12, 1931.
-The appointees are:
+2. Trustees of the Museum of Fine Arts — Appointed for one year, effective January 15, 1931, with consent given by the Board of Overseers on January 12, 1931.
+The individuals listed are:

 • John Templeman Coolidge, A.B.